Backup & Import

 - High-resolution avatars

-- App-level reminder defaults, theme, display preferences, and date format settings
+- App-level reminder defaults, Birthday Alarm timing, default alarm sound, theme, display preferences, detail-page extras, and date format settings

 This is the closest option to a full restore.